DrLex0/quake-frogbots/waypoint/README.md

 - in maps with a biosuit and/or pentagram of protection, it is OK to create paths through slime if it makes any sense;
 - in maps that do not have those items, do not create paths through slime unless they're very short.

-There are 2 new marker types related to this feature, that can be assigned by changing display mode to `type` with the `Z` key, then selecting the mode with the `V` key, and right-clicking the marker:
+There are 2 new _marker types_ related to this feature, that can be assigned by changing display mode to `type` with the `Z` key, then selecting the mode with the `V` key, and right-clicking the marker:
-1. **slime island:** if you want to add markers on dry zones or islands that can only be _exited_ through slime, it is important to set this type on them.
+1. **slime island:** if there are markers on dry zones or islands that can only be _exited_ through slime, it is important to set this type on all markers on that ‘island.’
 This will allow the bot to consider jumping into the slime even when its protection has run out; otherwise it would become a sitting duck on the island.
+If there are _teleport triggers_ or _destinations_ in slime, or that will drop the player into slime, you _must_ also mark these as `slime island` for the path calculations to work correctly, because the game is unable to reliably detect that such markers are inside slime.
 2. **want biosuit:** this should be set on every worthwhile item that requires the biosuit to be safely reached.
 This will make the suit as desirable to the bot as the most desirable item marked as such.
 If there is no marker of this type, the suit will have zero desirability and the bot will only pick it up by chance.

+When making _zones,_ give markers in slime their own zone(s).
+Do not mix ‘dry’ markers and slime (island) markers in a single zone.

 Look at `efdm13` for an example.